Code-Institute-Submissions/baptistapaulo-pp1_NovResub/README.md

 ## User-Experience-Design
 ### Structure
 ### Business-Goals
-* Provide a central repository of gastronomy and cultural information
+* Provide a central repository of gastronomy and cultural information.
-* Allow users to have access to accurate product details at low fees
+* Allow users to have access to accurate product details at low fees.
-* Promote a forum for discussions about culture and gastronomy
+* Promote a forum for discussions about culture and gastronomy.
-* Create and publish a ranking of the most voted products
+* Create and publish a ranking of the most voted products.
 ### User-Goals
 #### First-Time-Visitor
-* Easy navigation and search for information
+* Easy navigation and search for information.
-* Site should be visually appealing
+* Site should be visually appealing.
 #### Returning-Visitor
-* Leave some feedback
+* Leave some feedback.
-* Contact for further information
+* Contact for further information.
 #### Frequent-User
-* Check if any of the topics posted has been commented
+* Check if any of the topics posted has been commented.
-* Find new recipes
+* Find new recipes.
-* Order some products
+* Order some products.
 ### Design
 #### Colour-Scheme
 #### Typography